Patty Loveless: 2000–2005: transition to bluegrass and final years with Epic

 Loveless's next album was 2003's On Your Way Home.
 Loveless later said that she and Emory Gordy wanted to mix the "traditional" bluegrass feel of Mountain Soul with more contemporary instruments such as drums and electric guitar.
-She selected the first single to be a cover of Rodney Crowell's "Lovin' All Night".
+The album's first single was a cover of Rodney Crowell's "Lovin' All Night".
 It became Loveless's last top-20 hit, while the title track and "I Wanna Believe" were her last chart entries altogether.
 Co-writers on the album included Marty Stuart, Buddy Miller, and Matraca Berg.
 Steven Wine of the Associated Press praised Loveless's "earthy twang", while considering the closing track "The Grandpa That I Know" the strongest lyrically.
 AllMusic writer Thom Jurek also praised "The Grandpa That I Know" and Loveless's overall vocal tone, as well as the inclusion of Dobro and fiddle in the production.
 The album led to Loveless receiving Female Vocalist of the Year nominations from both the Academy of Country Music and Country Music Association, while the title track was nominated for a Grammy Award for Best Female Country Vocal Performance.
 In 2004, Loveless contributed backing vocals to Alan Jackson's single "Monday Morning Church".
 The two also performed the song together at that year's Country Music Association awards ceremony.

 The 2005 release Dreamin' My Dreams was Loveless's last release for Epic before the label closed its Nashville branch.
 The project was co-produced by Gordy and Justin Niebank.
 Contributing musicians included Lee Roy Parnell, Jon Randall, and Emmylou Harris.
 The album included four cover songs: Waylon Jennings's "Dreaming My Dreams with You", Richard Thompson's "Keep Your Distance", Steve Earle's "My Old Friend the Blues", and a duet with Dwight Yoakam on a cover of Delaney Bramlett's "Never Ending Song of Love".
 The cover of "Keep Your Distance" was the only single from the album.
 Brian Wahlert of Country Standard Time said of this album that Loveless and Gordy "have a knack for finding songs that express the joy and pain of everyday life in a way that anyone can relate to."
 He praised Loveless's vocal delivery on the song "On the Verge of Tears" in particular.
 Jack Bernhardt of The News and Observer considered the album her strongest release, noting the "storytelling intrigue" of the songs, while comparing Loveless's vocals favorably to those of Patsy Cline.
 The same year as this album, Vince Gill featured her as a duet partner on the track "Out of My Mind" from his compilation These Days.